ssrg-vt/FoxDec/foxdec/docs/ARM64.md

 ## How to build FoxDec (on Apple with M1 chip)<a name="build"></a>

-Regrettably, the Haskell tooling is not yet up-to-date wrt.
-ARM64 architectures such as the M1 chip in new Macbooks.
+Regrettably, the Haskell environment is not yet up-to-date wrt.
+ARM64 architectures such as the M1 chip in new MacBooks.
 We cannot use our preferred build-tool `Stack`, but have a setup working using `cabal`.
-A drawback of this approach is that it may interfere with existing installation of the Haskell environment.
+A drawback of this approach is that it may interfere with an existing installation of the Haskell environment.
 Also, the installation is *way* more involved.
 As soon as `Stack` supports ARM64, we will revert to that approach.
 If there are any issues, do not hesitate to contact us.

 The GitHub page is [here][git].

 0. Install the Xcode Command Line tools:

         xcode-select --install

    Confirm the pop-up message.
 There is no need to install XCode in its entirety.
 1. Install [Graphviz](https://graphviz.org) and make sure `dot` is accessible by updating the `PATH` environment variable.
 2. Install `ghc` and `cabal` using [ghcup](https://www.haskell.org/ghcup/).
 The `curl`-command they provide interactively asks you which things to install; there is no need to install `stack` as it it is ARM64 incompatible.
 We have installed `ghc 8.10.7`.
-3. Install `LLVM` (version between 9 and 13, we have installed version 13.0.1.):
+3. Install `LLVM` (version between 9 and 13, we have installed version 13.0.1.) using [homebrew][homebrew]:

         brew install llvm

 4. Update the `PATH` variable: `export PATH="/opt/homebrew/opt/llvm/bin:$PATH"`
 5. Install [Capstone 4.0.1][capstone], by downloading it and running ```./make.sh``` and then ```sudo ./make.sh install```.<br> **IMPORTANT:** it must specifically be version 4.0.1, do not install Capstone using <tt>apt-get</tt> or <tt>brew</tt> as that will install a newer version.
-6. Open, using ***_sudo_***, the file `/Library/Developer/CommandLineTools/SDKs/MacOSX12.1.sdk/usr/include/mach/arm/_structs.h`
-   Insert the following as line 443
+6. Open, using **sudo**, the file `/Library/Developer/CommandLineTools/SDKs/MacOSX12.1.sdk/usr/include/mach/arm/_structs.h` Insert the following as line 443

 	    typedef unsigned __uint128_t __attribute__ ((mode (TI)));